 Positive Behaviour Support Practitioners play a vital role in supporting participants with behaviours of concern, helping them stay safe and build skills for everyday life.

-Once a participant is referred, we begin by engaging with them, their family and support network to understand their goals, needs, and environment.
+Once a participant is referred, we begin by engaging with them, their family and their support network to understand their goals, needs and environment.

-Alongside implementing practical strategies, practitioners are also responsible for documenting their work and meeting the reporting requirements set by the NDIS Quality and Safeguards Commission.
+Alongside implementing practical strategies, behaviour support practitioners are also responsible for documenting their work and meeting the reporting requirements set by the NDIS Quality and Safeguards Commission.

 We’ve summarised the key stages of Positive Behaviour Support below: